 Considering the 1DX Mark III and C500 Mark II, do we really expect full sensor 8K (RAW or not) at 30/60FPS?

 We know Canon are known for intentionally crippling the video specs on their cameras to protect their Cinema line.
 It could actually be 8K but missing functions like autofocus or audio recording, or have time limitations.
 The time limitations would be due to the heat generated recording at this size.

-We still do not know if there will be any RAW recording.
+We still have yet to know what RAW Canon using.
 My personal hope are whatever video features there are, that there has to be a better codec than the bloated Motion JPEG in the Canon EOS 1DX Mark II and Canon EOS 5D Mark IV.